oskariorg/oskari-docs/md/documentation/examples/RPC_workshop_2025/workshop.md

 Now we know where the attractions are on a map but what if we want to know which feature on the map is which attraction?
 We need to react to feature clicks on the map and highlight the matching attraction on the side panel.

-## Catching clicks
+## 9. Catching clicks

 When a feature is clicked on the map a `FeatureEvent` is triggered.
-It is also triggered when a feature is added or removed but we want to focus on clicks and the event has an `operation` property to indicate what actually happened.
+It is also triggered when a feature is added or removed but we want to focus on clicks.
+The event has an `operation` property to indicate what actually happened.
 The event also includes any features that were "hit" by the click.
 Let's listen to `FeatureEvent` and highlight the name of the clicked feature from the side panel.

 This snippet should be added to `scripts/index.js`: